Banford/AnagramFinder/README.md

 ## Computational Complexity

-I haven't done an automated computational analysis of the algorithm here, however by doing an analysis of the code and considering the computation of each line or loop I can determine that the main algorithm finder should be `O(n)` and scale linearly with the input to the function.
+I haven't done an automated computational analysis of the function here, however by doing an analysis of the code and considering the computation of each line or loop I can determine that the main anagram finder should be `O(n)` and scale linearly with the input to the function.

 Next steps would be to benchmark this using a tool like BenchmarkDotNet.